Last updated: July 1, 2026

-This guide covers major European city passes with current official pricing examples, break-even logic, what is included versus excluded, and which traveler profiles each pass actually suits.
-Use the numbers as an April 2026 planning snapshot, not a permanent tariff sheet, because prices, inclusions, and reservation rules change often.
+This guide walks through the major European city passes with current official pricing, break-even logic, what’s included and what isn’t, and which traveler profiles each pass actually suits.
+The numbers below are a June 18, 2026 planning snapshot — verify each one on the day you buy, because pricing, inclusions, and reservation rules change often.

 Quick answer

-For more cultural trip context, pair this guide with our best museums in Europe for summer 2026 shortlist and how to plan a museum day without burnout.
+For more cultural trip context, pair this guide with How to Plan a Museum Day Without Burnout.

 Quick decision matrix